Nonstabilizerness dynamics in many-body localized systems

 Quantifying nonstabilizerness and understanding how these resources grow is a current topic of interest in quantum many-body physics~\cite{Liu22m}.
-Recent works have addressed this question for ergodic many-body systems~\cite{Turkeshi23a, Tirrito24anti}, where initial state information is rapidly lost and $|\Psi\rangle$ behaves similarly to a random vector~\cite{Dalessio16}.
-For example, in random unitary circuits, the SRE saturates to the Haar-random state value~\cite{Turkeshi25ps}
+Recent works have addressed this question for ergodic many-body systems~\cite{Turkeshi25spreading,Turkeshi23a, dowling2024magic, dowling2025bridging, Tirrito24anti,odavic24s}, where initial state information is rapidly lost and $|\Psi\rangle$ behaves similarly to a random vector~\cite{Dalessio16}.
+For example, in random unitary circuits, the SRE saturates to the Haar-random state value~\cite{Turkeshi23a}

-where $D=2^L$ is the Hilbert space dimension, at times scaling \textit{logarithmically} with system size $L$ \cite{Turkeshi25spreading}.
+at times scaling \textit{logarithmically} with system size $L$ \cite{Turkeshi25spreading}.
 Generic many-body systems exhibit more intricate behavior.
 Floquet systems behave similarly to random circuits, while for Hamiltonian dynamics, the time required to approach the Haar value scales linearly in $L$, and the SRE may not reach the Haar value~\cite{odavic24s,Tirrito24anti}.

 \paragraph*{The $\ell$-bit model.} A characteristic hallmark of MBL is the emergent integrability that microscopic models acquire at sufficiently strong disorder~\cite{Serbyn13b,Huse14,Ros15, Imbrie17}.
 In the MBL regime, the system is described by a set of $\ell$-bits, $\hat{\tau}^z_i$, and its Hamiltonian reads